Lion (2006 film): Production

-The film shoots in Trivandrum and near places.
-Two songs Chirimani Mulle and Sundari Onnu Parayu in the film were choreographed in New Zealand.
+The film was mainly shot in and around Trivandrum.
+Two songs from the film, Chirimani Mulle and Sundari Onnu Parayu, were filmed in New Zealand.

 Soundtrack

 The music was by Deepak Dev and the lyrics were penned by Kaithapram Damodaran Namboothiri.
 The background music was scored by Ouseppachan.

 Box office

 The film was a blockbuster at the box office and received positive reviews from the critics.